retaildevcrews/ts_type_filter/README.md

 For instance, if the customer is ordering a drink it is not necessary to include the types related to sandwiches.

-As an example, suppose we have a menu for a restaurant with a very small menu offering two sandwiches with some toppings, two sodas, and two juices:
+As an example, suppose we have a menu for a restaurant with a menu offering two sandwiches with some toppings, two sodas, and two juices:

 ~~~typescript
 type Items = Sandwiches | Drinks;